HKUST-NISL/Grace_API/README.md

     or(3) "stopped", meaning the stop behavior command has been executed.

-### (2) Grace Fallback Behavior Command: Command that controls fallback behaviors like nodding and aversion published to ros topics
+### (2) Grace Keepalive Behavior Command: Command that controls fallback behaviors like nodding and aversion published to ros topics

         Topic name: /grace_proj/toggle_nodding_topic